Secure infrastructure with Zero Trust

 IV.
 Unauthorized deployments are blocked, and alert is triggered

 When organizations move to the cloud, the possibilities are limitless.
 That's not always a good thing.
-For a variety of reasons, organizations need to be able to block unauthorized deployments and trigger alerts to make leaders and managers aware of the issues.
+For various reasons, organizations need to be able to block unauthorized deployments and trigger alerts to make leaders and managers aware of the issues.

 V. Granular visibility and access control are available across workloads